The New Generation of Total Cost Ownership

 But as time would pass and you’d have used your laptop, taken it outside or subjected it to potential hazards like drops, scrapes or even breaks, the unit would eventually need to be hardware upgraded.
 Some applications and software would have had to be upgraded (paid) as well.
 Most of the time, the unit would have already needed parts replaced (faulty keyboard, anyone?) and perhaps you’ve paid for a service to retrieve lost data.

-All of these are what is implied by real value of your ownership of a cheap mobile computer bought at purchase price.
+All of these are what is implied by real value of ownership of a cheap mobile computer bought at purchase price.
 Buyers often never take into consideration the long-term costs for maintaining the unit itself overtime.
-Whereas, had you bought a computer – a now ruggedized one built to withstand both usual and extreme conditions from a company/service that offered you a bigger initial investment plus a small monthly fee for the upkeep of it – chances are that you’d have paid these fees one time with the unit still as good as new 5 years down the line.
+Whereas, had you bought a computer – a now ruggedized one built to withstand both normal and extreme conditions from a company/service that offered you a bigger initial investment plus a small monthly fee for the upkeep of it – chances are that you’d have paid these fees one time with the unit still as good as new 5 years down the line.

 In the example above, total cost of ownership could very well means the true value of ownership.
 The same logic applies to all things purchased where you only think of the short-term costs, often the lower purchase price and never the true cost of ownership.